nikhilparla/ether/README.md

 - They will be able to see the smart contract, see it and read and write data to it
 - Syntactically looks like a class

+### Etherium
+- *Tokens*
+  - tokens represent a range of digital assets, such as vouchers, IOUs, or even real world tangible objects
+  - etherium tokens are smart contracts that make use of etherium blockchain
+- *ERC-20 token*
+  - Most signifcant Etherium token, emerged as techical standard for all cryptocurrencies on eth blockchain
+  - List of rules that eth based tokens must follow like:
+    - how tokens are transferred
+    - how transactions are approved
+    - how users access data about token
+    - total supply of tokens

 ### Solidity
 - Contracts based language.